Thomas-Beraud/Doctorat_INRS/Doctorat_INRS/README.md

 - A way to assign a weight in function of different geological properties / region / stationnarity

 - Tools to assist the interface between FeFlow (and every x,y,z format parameters input for simulation process) and Ensemble Method Assimilation

+All the documentation is available on this page : https://thomas-beraud.github.io/FEFLOW_MDA_MPMW.github.io/